 8. 529 Plans Used Outside of College Expenses

 Private school kids are getting a bit of an upgrade with 529 plans coming available for use in grades K-12.
 Up to $10,000 per year can be used from the college savings program for primary private school education.
 These funds, however, do not cover homeschooling expenses.
+The top tax software actually offers special codes just for students.

 9. Lower Mortgage Interest